ANL-CEEESA/MIPLearn/docs-src/usage.md

 * Only binary and continuous decision variables are currently supported.
 * Solver callbacks (lazy constraints, cutting planes) are not currently supported.
-* Only `gurobi_persistent` is currently fully supported by all solver components.
-Other solvers may work if some components are disabled.
+* Only Gurobi and CPLEX are currently supported as internal MIP solvers.